larisa-msoto/micm_IntroToR/README.md

 ### 5. Generating visual outputs

-**Learning objectives**

-- Create basic plots using base R functions
-- Understand the connection between data frames and ggplot2
-- Create basic graphs with ggplot2
-- Use factors to customize graphics in ggplot2
-- Learn about RMarkdown syntax to create reports
-- Get familiar with existing RMarkdown templates
+This section will show participants how to (1) Create basic plots using base R functions; (2) Understand how to connect data frames with ggplot2; (3) create basic graphs with ggplot2; (4) use factors to customize graphics in ggplot2; (5) use RMarkdown to generate customized reports.

 **Module content:**